 “The play-off was so much more rewarding.
 The actual approach to the cup final was different to the play-off.
 We lose the cup final and we lose that one-off game.
 You lose that play-off game, you’ve lost the season.
 It’s completely different.”

-Lower down the food chain and the jubilation that Claridge speaks can be multiplied several times.
+Lower down the food chain and the jubilation of which Claridge speaks can be multiplied several times.
 How often do these teams get to go to Wembley, if ever?
-Tranmere Rovers, who lost three consecutive First Division play-off semi-finals in the nineties, won promotion to League One in the most dramatic way possible — by scoring in the 119th minute.
-This was especially poignant for a club who had dropped out of the EFL entirely in 2015.
+Tranmere Rovers, who lost three consecutive First Division play-off semi-finals in the nineties, won promotion to League One last season in the most dramatic way possible — by scoring in the 119th minute.
+This was especially poignant for a club who had dropped out of the Football League entirely in 2015.